 We also examine the sensitive subject of educating the young about sex.
 Despite cultural hurdles, our reporter finds that there is a growing awareness of the need for frank discussion about a topic that remains a taboo for many in Myanmar.

 Also on the subject of education, we look at efforts to help boys working in teashops catch up on lost years of schooling with a program that brings classrooms to them.

 “Federalism” is one of the most discussed words in Myanmar politics these days, but not much has been said about what form best suits the country’s needs.
 A veteran observer of Myanmar affairs offers a model that may come as a surprise to many.

 This issue also takes in some of Myanmar’s famous and not-so-famous travel destinations, from the majestic temples of Bagan and the intriguing caves of Pindaya to the beaches of Ngwe Saung and the remote back roads of the Myanmar-India frontier.
 Along the way, we also visit Chin State to learn about the dying practice of tattooing women’s faces.

 Closer to home, we have a review of a new Shan restaurant in Yangon that sets a new standard for this popular ethnic cuisine, and visit Maha Bandoola Park for a day out that doesn’t involve leaving downtown.

-If you want to know what makes Myanmar tick, read The Irrawaddy, the monthly newsmagazine that gives you in-depth reporting and a fresh take on the country’s famous, and not-so-famous, attractions.
+If you want to know what makes Myanmar tick, read The Irrawaddy, the monthly newsmagazine that gives you in-depth reporting and a fresh take on the country’s many attractions.